antonpichka/library_architecture_mvvm_modify/package/README.md

 - - Proof:
 - - - https://en.wikipedia.org/wiki/Gestalt_psychology#Perceptual_organisation_forms

-### Why are private methods written this way, which are used in callback methods of NamedVM, and generate other private methods within themselves ?
+### Why are private methods that are triggered by other methods written this way, using if in 'NamedVM' ?

 - My theory of effective development:
 - - Development speed: